Stable CIDP, Twelve Weeks of Training, Zero Flares

 PEA 600-1200mg for Shift-Worker NeuropathyPain Physician 2016 pooled 12 RCTs, n=1,484: PEA's NNT for 50% pain reduction was 1.5.
 Gabapentin sits at 6-8.
 Here's the protocol.

-A peripheral nerve is a cable.
-Schwann cells wrap each axon in lipid-rich myelin.
-That insulation is what makes signals jump node-to-node fast enough for grip to feel precise.
+Your peripheral nerve is a cable.
+Schwann cells wrap each axon in lipid-rich myelin, and that insulation is what makes signals jump node-to-node fast enough for your grip to feel precise.

-CIDP is the immune system deciding the insulation is foreign.
+CIDP is your immune system deciding the insulation is foreign.
 Macrophages chew the paranodal region.
-In some cases autoantibodies hit neurofascin-155, contactin-1, or CASPR1, and the axo-glial junction breaks down.
+In some cases, autoantibodies hit neurofascin-155, contactin-1, or CASPR1 (contactin-associated protein 1), and the axo-glial junction collapses.

 Conduction slows.
-Diane's mid-pool legs start filing for divorce.
-The question is not "is exercise good."
-The question is what training does to that exact failure mode.
+Diego's legs file for divorce by lap eight.
+The real question is not whether exercise is good — it is what training does to that exact failure mode.

 Five mechanisms, none speculative